Atari Interactive

-Following buyouts of Atari's assets, MicroProse and Avalon Hill in 1998, Hasbro Interactive became one of the largest video game publishers in the world; however, after major financial struggles and losses corresponding from the Dot-com bubble, Hasbro sold the entirety of Hasbro Interactive, excluding Avalon Hill, to French holding company Infogrames Entertainment SA in December 2000.
-Following the closure of the sale, the company was renamed as Infogrames Interactive, Inc. and its purpose was reduced to becoming a copyright holder for properties formerly published under the company, with publishing transferring over to other Infogrames subsidiaries.
-After becoming Atari Interactive, Inc. in May 2003, it currently acts as the owner of the Atari brand name.
+Due to financial struggles and losses associated with the Dot-com bubble, Hasbro sold the entirety of Hasbro Interactive, excluding Avalon Hill, to French holding company Infogrames Entertainment SA in December 2000.
+Following the closure of the sale, the company was renamed as Infogrames Interactive and its purpose was reduced to managing franchise properties formerly published by Hasbro, with publishing in North America by Infogrames, Inc. It became Atari Interactive in May 2003 as part of a rebranding of Infogrames and its subsidiaries with the Atari brand.